+ Why Rural?

 churches throughout his ministry, and regularly teaches on rural mission.

 Nick Jones works for Rural Ministries as our administrator, and supervises the care of our properties.
+Nick also manages our conferences and events.

 Gavin Walter works for Rural Ministries as our publications coordinator.